Our online application is now open! See how to apply below.

 Please note: Relief payments may not be made available at the same time throughout the country.
 FFWR grant administrators may have different open application periods.
 Find a full list of USDA-approved FFWR grant administrators and their service areas here.

-1. Applicants must show proof of employment as a frontline farm laborer or meatpacking laborer anytime between January 27, 2020 until the date the Dept. of Health and Human Services declares the end of the COVID–19 public health emergency.
+1. Applicants must show proof of employment as a frontline farm laborer or meatpacking laborer anytime between January 27, 2020 until May 10, 2023.
 Eligible proof of employment includes any one of the following:

 • Employment contract